-In a recent post I gave away all my secrets when I taught you how to make muffins that are so great, you’re friends will call you a genius.
+In a past post I gave away all my secrets when I taught you how to make muffins that are so great, your friends will call you a genius.
 Reader feedback has been off the chart.
-In fact, that’s exactly what I was thinking about last Saturday morning as I was making muffins for brunch.
+In fact, that’s exactly what I was thinking about one Saturday morning as I was making muffins for brunch.

 I was all ready to fill the muffin cups with batter when I remembered that I’d used every last one of my cupcake paper liners.
 I was in no mood to go to the store.
 Muffin batter is not kind to those who do not move it quickly to the oven once the wet ingredients have been stirred in.

-I wanted to kick myself because I’d planned to splurge and order these very nice Tulip Muffin Cups online, but at the last minute felt myself beginning to choke at the price.
+I wanted to kick myself because I’d planned to splurge and order very nice Tulip Muffin Cups online, but at the last minute felt myself beginning to choke at the price.

-How dumb would that be to spend twice the cost of the muffin just to bake it in a very cool looking throw away “paper?”
+How dumb would that be to spend ten times the cost of the muffin just to bake it in a very cool looking throw away “paper?”
 Don’t answer.
-And don’t hate me when I tell you how much I wished that I’d ordered them anyway because at that moment I really needed them.
+And don’t hate me when I tell you how much I wished that I’d ordered them anyway.
+Because at that moment I really needed them.

 Back to my dilemma.

 I really do not like to bake muffins in a muffin pan without paper liners.
 The batter tends to flow onto the pan as the muffins rise, making them ugly and difficult to remove.
-And then once removed to cool, their poor little bodies are all exposed, which makes them get all dried out and crusty well before their time.
+And then once removed to cool, their poor little bodies are all exposed.
+And this causes them to get all dried out and crusty well before their time.